hudsonssrosa/codeceptjs-bdd-dh-oranum-tests/ABOUT_THE_CHALLENGE.md

 "Show More" button is displayed when scrolling down the home page.

 Clicking on the button should display new psychics.
 No duplicate psychic should be displayed and all of them should have a profile picture, languages spoken, nickname, rating and status (private/live/offline)
-### Outdated Details from Req-1

-1) There are no `languages spoken` or `rating` presented in the proposed requirement, after clicking on "See More", which was considered as "View All Live Psychics" in place, actually.

 ## REQ-2